Compare credit cards with competitive cash advance rates

-Other cash advance transaction costs
+Watch out for cash advance transaction fees

 Even if you get a card with a low interest rate, you'll still have to pay a cash advance fee for these transactions.
 Cash advances also won't be eligible for any interest-free days your card may offer for standard purchases, which means interest will be charged from the time the transaction is made until it's paid off in full.